ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 ## Run my experiment

 First, reserve your resources.
-This experiment involves resources on two separate InstaGENI sites, which you will reserve using [two different RSpecs](https://gist.github.com/ffund/5751e9bb35dd93a4531e70947fefc5d3).
+This experiment involves resources on *three* separate InstaGENI sites, which you will reserve using [two different RSpecs](https://gist.github.com/ffund/5751e9bb35dd93a4531e70947fefc5d3).
 (Note: you will need one publicly routable IP on each InstaGENI site.
-If you are having trouble getting resources, you may use [this monitoring page](https://genimon.uky.edu/status) to find sites with publicly routable IPs available.)
+If you are having trouble getting resources, you may use [this monitoring page](https://fedmon.fed4fire.eu/overview/instageni) to find sites with publicly routable IPs available.)

 In the GENI Portal, create a new slice, then click "Add Resources".
-Load the RSpec from the URL: [https://git.io/fhpCT](https://git.io/fhpCT)
+Load the RSpec from the URL: [https://git.io/J3IWO](https://git.io/J3IWO)

 This should load a topology onto your canvas, with a client, a "good" network gateway implementing DHCP and DNS services, and a malicious attacker on the same LAN.
 The RSpec also includes commands to install the necessary software (e.g. `dnsmasq` for DNS and DHCP service, an Apache web server, the `dsniff` package for ARP and DNS spoofing, etc.) on the nodes.
 Click on "Site 1" and choose an InstaGENI site to bind to, then reserve your resources.